analogdevicesinc/msdk/Libraries/Cordio/README.md

 ### How do I send unformatted data like a UART?
 Unfortunatly there is not a Bluetooth SIG defined standard for this protocol.
 This stack has a proprietary data transfer service that is used to transmit unformatted data between devices.
 Refer to the BLE_dats (BLE Data Server) for the peripheral application.
 You can connect to this device with the BLE_datc (BLE data client) application to see simple data transmission.
 Refer to the BLE_dats and BLE_dats [README](docs/Applications/BLE_datc_dats.md) for more information.

+### How do I additional tasks and handlers to the WSF RTOS?

 ## Additional Documentation
 The Cordio architecture is described [here](docs/ARCHITECTURE.md).